WHEN YOU HAVE A SNEAKING SUSPICION THAT SOME OF YOUR CUSTOMERS ARE JUST NOT PROFITABLE, IT’S TIME TO ANALYZE YOUR PROFIT BY CUSTOMER.

 We take complicated data and make it easy

 The Easy Metrics tool set takes employee activity data from unrelated systems.
 You might have 3 or 4 or more systems capturing the activities of the employees.
-EM enables you to merge all that data together and get a complete picture on on what where your activity costs are.
+EM enables you to merge all that data together and get a complete picture on what your activity costs are.

 We merge your activity data with time and cost.
 Then you know what your true costs per unit are.
 You get more profits and efficiencies by knowing what your costs are.